LukasChAlv/GAME-PRICE-SEARCHER/README.md

 # Game Price Checker 🎮💸

+This is my first attempt at working with APIs.
-A Python tool that checks the best prices for video games using the [CheapShark API](https://apidocs.cheapshark.com/).
-Just enter the game name, and it will return all available deals from various online stores.
-You can also save the offers in a CSV file.
+It's a small Python project that checks for the best prices on video games using the CheapShark API.
+Just enter a game's name, and it will show all the available deals from different online stores.
+You can also choose to save the offers in a CSV file.

 ## Features